 - 1 Garlic Clove Sliced finely

-In a small frying pan, heat the ghee/oil for tempering.
+- In a small frying pan, heat the ghee/oil for tempering.
 Add all the ingredients for the tempering and cook for a few seconds until the aroma of the spice can be smelt.
 Pout over the cooked dal.
-Serve with rice or roti.
+Serve topped with freid onions and a squeeze of lemon, with rice or roti.